WinslowJosiah/adventofcode/blog/src/components/Index.md

 [Advent of Code](https://adventofcode.com) is a yearly advent calendar of programming puzzles created by [Eric Wastl](https://was.tl).
-Every day of December until Christmas features a two-part puzzle, with the second part unlocking after the first is completed.
+Every day of December until the end of the event features a two-part puzzle, with the second part unlocking after the first is completed.
 This website compiles my own solutions and explanations for each puzzle I've solved.

 I've been solving Advent of Code with Python since 2023 and sharing my solution explanations since 2024.
 I try -- hopefully sometimes successfully --